-Chilton's new Cardiovascular Interventional Lab (CVIL) has been completely renovated to accommodate a wider range of heart, vascular and interventional procedures while creating a more patient-friendly experience.
+Chilton Medical Center's Cardiovascular Interventional Lab (CVIL) offers a wide range of heart and vascular care procedures in a patient-friendly environment.
 First opened in 1997, the facility has kept pace with ongoing advances in heart care, including radiology, vascular techniques, and interventional modalities.
 Most recently, it was redesigned to improve patient flow and privacy - establishing a waiting room for visitors and doubling the size of the pre-procedure/recovery area.
 The catheterization lab is also equipped with enhanced, state-of-the-art digital imaging technology.

 Chilton's Cardiovascular Interventional Lab is available 24 hours a day, seven days a week, for such procedures as cardiac catheterizations, primary angioplasty, peripheral vascular procedures, interventional radiology procedures and pacemaker implantation.

 - Cardiac Catheterization (Angiography) - The "gold standard" for diagnosing coronary artery disease, this test provides live, detailed information about the heart's blood vessels, arteries, valves and chambers, allowing physicians to immediately detect blockages or abnormalities.
 Many patients undergo same-day procedures and many can be discharged after just one hour of recovery.
 In addition, many of our cardiac catheterizations are now performed via the radial artery approach which minimizes recovery time and bleeding risks to the patients.

 - Primary Angioplasty - Chilton is among a select group of community hospitals licensed for primary angioplasty, an emergency cardiovascular intervention for patients suffering from heart attacks.
 Approximately 25 percent more effective than traditional medications, this minimally invasive procedure enables our interventional cardiologists to open blocked arteries and minimize heart damage, while eliminating the need for patients to be transferred to a heart surgery center.
 Click here to read an amazing heart attack survival story at Chilton.